by Julie Moss Scandora

 education choices abound!

-A New school year is upon us!
+The school year is wrapping up!
 Now, more than ever - parents are considering homeschooling.
 Homeschool families have increased by 7% each of the last couple years according to a recent study.
 Parents are rethinking their education options.

 With the advent of Common Core Standards (of which we are NOT a proponent), even more of an increase is on the horizon.
 Nearly 2 out of every 3 families we speak to mention that they do NOT want Common Core materials - and of course we oblige.
 Many parents are seeing the results of public school education and the effect that issues surrounding public schools have on their child; Bullying, Lack of care for "my child", IEPs not being followed or put into place, political correctness (or incorrectness) rising costs to families, violence on campus, Common Core issues, and more.